microsoft/BuildTourHack/stories/3/321_Social.md

 ## Comments

 ###### @ 9:02am
-I've done a but of investigation, found this [sharing plugin from Xamarin](https://blog.xamarin.com/simplify-sharing-with-plugins-for-xamarin/) to make sharing easier cross platform.
+I've done a bit of investigation, found this [sharing plugin from Xamarin](https://blog.xamarin.com/simplify-sharing-with-plugins-for-xamarin/) to make sharing easier cross platform.

 ###### @ 9:23am
 We can use the same method as in [Task 3.1.2](312_Camera.md) to create a sharing class for every platform.
 Found [this blog](https://xamarinhelp.com/share-dialog-xamarin-forms/) post that does something similar.